charleyedward/event-notified-etl/README.md

 ## Event Notified ETL

-From data processing or ETL perspective two patterns that are of primary interest are _Event Notification_ and _Event-Carried State Transfer_.
-Typical stream processing applications such as IOT, real-time telemetry systems usually uses the second approach i.e. each event carry a full state.
+From the perspective of OLAP applications, the two patterns that are most useful are _Event Notification_ and _Event-Carried State Transfer_.
+Typical stream processing applications such as IOT, real-time telemetry and log analysis systems usually uses the second approach i.e. each event carry a full state.
 This is quite good if:

 1. Fully state can fit in the event pay load, and it can be represented in a structured format.